 (Little known fact – the proper name is Chef Mickey’s but everyone seems to refer to it as Chef Mickey!)
 Here are some things you should know about this fun Walt Disney World restaurant.

 What You Need to Know About Chef Mickey’s

-The Meal.
-Let’s get the negatives out of the way first, shall we?
-Depending on who you ask, most people are not overly thrilled about the quality of food at Chef Mickey’s.
-People say it’s overcooked, cold, lacking in flavor and simply low-quality, cheaper ingredient food are the comments frequently heard.
+Let’s get some of the negatives out of the way first, shall we?
+Depending on who you ask, most people are not overly thrilled about the food quality at Chef Mickey’s.

 Chef Mickey’s Menu